Sharp Gymnasium

 The Frank and Lucille Sharp Gymnasium is a 1,000-seat multi-purpose arena in Houston, Texas.
 It was built in 1963 and is home to the Houston Christian University Huskies basketball and volleyball teams.

-Sharp Gymnasium served as the temporary home court for the 2007-08 Rice Owls women's team for nine home games while Rice University renovated Autry Court to Tudor Fieldhouse.
+Sharp Gymnasium served as the temporary home court for the 2007–08 Rice Owls women's team for nine home games while Rice University renovated Autry Court to Tudor Fieldhouse.

+Year by year

+The Huskies joined the Southland Conference prior to the 2013–2014 season.
+In the past 10 seasons they have had a winning record at home 6 times, and have hit double digits wins at home 3 times.